VinayDeshpande/Project3_Protein_Interaction-/README.md

  <b> The Project shows the data in the form of Bar Graph which makes it quite easy for any type of the user to read and understand the data.
 Results have shown that Bar graph is the best way to visualize the data which makes it quite easy for any lay man to understand it well. </b>

-  ### Future Work
+## Future Work

-  <b>1)The  image retrieved can be animated further using cola.js library.
+  <b>1)The  image retrieved can be animated further using cola.js library.<br/>
-  2)The visiualization used even though efficient ,can be further enhanced .
+  2)The visiualization used even though efficient ,can be further enhanced .<br/>
   3) Use of Three.js Library to visually improve the appearnace and animate it. </b>